gjgjh/rgbdslam/README.md

 roslaunch rgbdslam map_saver.launch
 ```

 You can use pcl_viewer to view this map.
 After all data is done and your map is saved, you can press ctrl+C to stop these nodes.
 Some other results like trajectories (in .txt format) are also saved in the result directory.
 If you want to evaluate the SLAM results, there are some tools in the /scripts directory for the benchmark.
-The use is like:
+For example, you can use it by typing (ground truth file can be found on TUM website):

 ```bash
 python2 scripts/evaluate_ate.py scripts/rgbd_dataset_freiburg1_desk-groundtruth.txt result/CameraPoses.txt --plot figure.png --offset 0 --scale 1 --verbose